AndrewDongminYoo/docs-trunk-io-ko/merge/legacy/configuration.md

----
-description: Configuring the old legacy Trunk Merge
----

 # Configuration

+Configuring the old legacy Trunk Merge.

 We offer some knobs and dials when configuring a MergeQueue.